Taggle: Combining Overview and Details in Tabular Data Visualizations: Discussion and Limitations

 \section{Discussion and Limitations}

-Revisiting our discussion of visualization techniques for tabular data (overview, projection, and tabular techniques), we argue that Taggle is primarily a tabular visualization technique, as it retains a tabular layout and encodes data within a cell, but also has some aspects of an overview technique due to its capabilities to aggregate and its ability to sort and group subsets of columns independently.
-Interactive definition of groups and their aggregation in summary visualizations, such as box plots and histograms, provides a meaningful overview even for large data sets and enables an intuitive comparison of grouped data subsets (Figure~\ref{fig:case_study_aggregated_group_comparison}).
+Revisiting our discussion of visualization techniques for tabular data (overview, projection, tabular, and MCV techniques), we argue that Taggle is primarily a tabular visualization technique, as it retains a tabular layout and encodes data within a cell, but also has some aspects of an overview technique due to its capabilities to aggregate and its ability to sort and group subsets of columns independently.
+Interactive definition of groups and their aggregation in summary visualizations, such as box plots and histograms, provides a meaningful overview even for large datasets and enables an intuitive comparison of grouped data subsets (Figure~\ref{fig:case_study_aggregated_group_comparison}).
 At the same time, Taggle enables the exploration of items at a detailed level to identify their precise properties (Figure~\ref{fig:case_study_melanoma_drilldown}).
+We also designed Taggle so that it can be used within an MCV framework.

-This combination sets Taggle apart from existing tabular techniques, which provide only a coarse overview of the items (e.g., using the lens technique, which is insufficient for representation or comparison of large data sets) or lack interactivity, which is essential to the exploration process.
+This combination sets Taggle apart from existing tabular techniques, which provide only a coarse overview of items (e.g., using the lens technique, which is insufficient for representation or comparison of large datasets) or lack interactivity, which is essential to the exploration process.